WarlightProgramming/cslbot/COMMANDS.md

 example, all games in a hypothetical league with the short name "IPL" will have their titles start with "IPL | ".

+#### URL

-**URL**: A URL where players can head to if they want to check out the league.
+A URL where players can head to if they want to check out the league.

 *Sample Args*: 'http://tinyurl.com/fake-league'